-I eagerly waited for my big day and hoped for a normal delivery.
-It was 25th of November, 2016, my cousin was getting hooked.
-My maternal family was off for celebration.
+I eagerly waited for my big day and hoped for normal delivery.
+It was the 25th of November, 2016, my cousin’s wedding.
+My maternal family was off for a celebration.
 Since it was an outstation affair, I got all the updates (pictures, videos) on my WhatsApp cousin group.
-On the other hand, from afternoon onwards, I did not experience movements of my baby which was unusual because as soon as I gulped down, I used to get immediate feedback from my baby inside.
+However, I did not experience the movements of my baby which were unusual because as soon as I gulped down, I used to get immediate feedback from my baby inside.

 Around 4 pm, I called up my doctor and narrated the situation.
-She instructed me to immediately rush to the hospital and get the movement scan done.
+She was instructed to rush to the hospital and get the movement scan done.
 Meanwhile, I went for a walk with my mother-in-law and also had Sooji desi ghee halwa (Indian Semolina Dessert).
-Around 6.30 pm, I reached the hospital and entered one of the labour rooms.
+So around 6.30 pm, I reached the hospital and entered one of the labor rooms.
 It was luck by chance that my doctor was in the Delivery room as one of the deliveries was in progress.

-I was agitated and distressed.
-Belt was tied on my belly to monitor the fatal movements.
-After examining, the doctor asked me to get admitted to the hospital as my labour had started and was expected to deliver by midnight or the very next day.
-I was admitted and all the formalities were completed.
-At night, the belt was tied on my stomach taking count of the baby’s movements and labour.
-I could not sleep peacefully as I was very nervous.
-Nurse and doctors were on regular checkups to monitor the strength of my contractions and also to examine internally the progress of my labour after every three hours.
+I got admit after all the formalities.
+At night, the nurse tied the belt on my stomach to take count of the baby’s movements and labor.
+I could not sleep because I was nervous.
+Nurse and doctors were on regular checkups to monitor the strength of my contractions and also to examine internally the progress of my labor after every three hours.

-Labour pain was at its peak around half past nine, that time I shouted and pushed myself tremendously.
+Labor pain was at its peak around half-past nine.
+I shouted and pushed myself tremendously.
 Various injections and instruments were injected to check whether my baby is able to handle the pain.
-I was surrounded by a team of five-six nurses and three doctors- all working hard to bring my baby in this world.
+I was surrounded by a team of five-six nurses and three doctors.
+They all worked hard to bring my baby into this world.

-Then the junior doctors helped me with my stitches which was again a very painful process.
-Followed by shifting to the normal ward, I was adviced to take rest.
+Then the junior doctors helped me with my stitches and shifted to the normal ward.
 I was very thirsty and drank eight to ten glasses of water immediately.

 In the upcoming section, I would like to share some tips that I feel were major contributing factors to my normal delivery.